-Informal meetings with your school—such as evaluation, teacher and
+Informal meetings with your school — such as evaluations, meetings with teachers, and

 1. Give the school the benefit of the doubt.